centau/vide/docs/api/reactivity-dynamic.md

     When the source table updates, a component is generated for each value in the table.

-    - For any added value, the `transform` function is run in a new stable scope to produce an instance that is cached.
+    - For any added value, the `constructor` function is run in a new stable scope to produce an instance that is cached.
     - For any removed value, the stable scope for that value is destroyed.

-    The `transform` function is called with:
+    The `constructor` function is called with:

     1. The *value itself*.
     2. A *source containing the value's index*.

-    Anytime an existing value's index changes, the `transform` function is not rerun, instead, that value's corresponding source is updated with the new index.
+    Anytime an existing value's index changes, the `constructor` function is not rerun, instead, that value's corresponding source is updated with the new index.

     Returns a source holding an array of instances currently shown.

+    Destruction of the scope can be delayed by returning the number of seconds to delay by, after the component.

     ::: warning
     Having the same values appear multiple times in the input source table can cause unexpected behavior.
 Strict mode has checks for this.